-As François Hollande and Nicolas Sarkozy battle it out head-to-head ahead of the second round of the French presidential election, they face very different challenges.
+As François Hollande and Nicolas Sarkozy battle it out head-to-head ahead of the second round of the French presidential election, they face very different challenges after the first round of voting.
 For the Socialist Party's Hollande, with victory seemingly in his grasp, the aim is to maintain the same measured approach that has marked his campaign so far.
 For Sarkozy, however, the success of the far-right Front National in the first round has raised a dilemma.
 Should he court the FN's first-round voters – or instead focus on attracting voters from the political centre?
-At stake are not just Sarkozy's chance of winning the election, but the future of the right in French politics.
+At stake are not just Sarkozy's chance of winning the election, but the future of the Right in French politics.
 First Stéphane Alliès and then Marine Turchi report on two contrasting campaigns ahead of the decisive vote on May 6th.

 Since January 7, 2023 our colleague and friend Mortaza Behboudi has been imprisoned in Afghanistan, in the Taliban prisons.

 We do not forget him and call for his release.